LED Tube Lights Guide | What You Need to Know

 Understanding Tube Sizes

 If the label is missing or illegible, you can measure the diameter to determine the size.
-The letter “T” will stand for tubular shape and the number will tell you the bulb diameter in eighths of an inch.
-T8 will have one-inch diameter, the T5 will have a 5/8 diameter, and a T12 will have 12/8 inch or 1.5 inch diameter.
-If T8 and T12 are using the same bi-pin base (G13 most commonly), then you can use the bulbs interchangeably using the same fixture just as long as you check the milliamp requirements for the ballast (if applicable).
+The letter “T” stands for tubular shape, and the number indicates the bulb diameter in eighths of an inch.
+T8 will have a one-inch diameter, T5 will have a 5/8 inch diameter, and T12 will have a 12/8 inch or 1.5-inch diameter.
+If T8 and T12 are using the same bi-pin base (G13 most commonly), you can use the bulbs interchangeably using the same fixture, as long as you check the milliamp requirements for the ballast (if applicable).

 T5 (2 foot / 4 foot / 8 foot)